hadizareirani/hadizareirani/README.md

 # 💫 About Me:
-🌱I'm learning Jasmine, and NestJS and want to improve at Angular.<br>⚡I believe in the power of programming to transform and improve the lives of people around the world.<br><br>💬You can ask me about JavaScript and TypeScript.
+🌱I'm learning NestJS and want to improve at Angular.<br>⚡I believe in the power of programming to transform and improve the lives of people around the world.<br><br>💬You can ask me about JavaScript and TypeScript.

 ## 🌐 Socials: